equinor/radix-platform/public-site/site/docs/topic-sla/index.md

 Procuction with limited access for selected teams and products.
 Limited access while we learn more about the operations of Radix.

-**SLA**
+### SLA
   * **Support channels:** File issue on [radix-platform repo](https://github.com/equinor/radix-platform/issues) or ask on #omnia_radix_support on Slack.

-  Schedule for DevOps/Support team - Norway default, i.e. 08:00 - 16:00 on Norwegian working days
+  Schedule for Radix DevOps/Support team - Norway default, i.e. 08:00 - 16:00 on Norwegian working days

   * **SLA Response time:** As soon as possible, at least Next Business Day (NBD).
   * **On call duty:** No